float3/psd_translate/README.md

 edit [L15](../blob/master/psd-translate.py#15) to change target language

-drop multiple .psd files onto the .bat file and translate all of them at once
+drop multiple .psd files onto the .exe file and translate all of them at once

-or start the .bat file regularly to translate all .psd files in the current directory
+or start the .exe file regularly to translate all .psd files in the current directory

 ```cmd
 Python [relative/path/to/psd-translate.py] [input_file_path1] [input_file_path2] ...